DukeRobotics/robosub-ros2/README.md

     ```bash
     ./docker-build.sh
     ```
+    - If you set `NO_GIT=true` in the `.env` file, then run the following command instead: `docker compose up -d --build`.
 3. Once the container is running, access its shell by running:
     ```bash
     ssh -p 2202 root@localhost
     ```
 4. Now, you're ready to start developing!
     - Any changes you make in the repository on your host machine are reflected in the `/root/dev/robosub-ros2` directory in the Docker container.
-    - To open additional terminals in the container, open a new terminal and run the `ssh` command above.
-    - If you set `NO_GIT=false` in the `.env` file, you can make signed commits and pull/push changes to remote.
+    - If you set `NO_GIT=false` in the `.env` file, you can make signed commits and pull/push changes to remote from within the container.
     - You must build the packages in the container before running the code.
 See the [Build Packages](#build-packages) section for more information.
+    - To open additional terminals in the container, open a new terminal and run the `ssh` command above.
 5. When you're done, open a new terminal, navigate to the root of the repository, and run:
     ```bash
     docker compose down